5% Oil Life Remaining: What To Do?

 The 5% oil life remaining warning in your vehicle indicates it’s time for an oil change.
 Driving with contaminated oil can damage engine parts.
 Oil loses lubricating ability as it collects contaminants, causing friction and wear.
-Follow your owner’s manual for oil change intervals, usually every 3,000-5,000 miles.
+Follow your owner’s manual for oil change intervals, usually every 3,000 to 5,000 miles.
 Some cars have systems that adjust intervals based on driving conditions.
 Don’t ignore the 5% warning – schedule an oil change soon.

-Meaning of 5% Oil Life Remaining
+What is the Meaning of 5% Oil Life Remaining Warning?

 Engine Oil Life (%)Service timeExplanation